Joachim Kaiser: Lecture series

-From 11 October 1994 to 17 July 2007 Kaiser gave 206 lectures, a total of 322.
-With 170,000 listeners, Kaiser's lectures are the most successful event to date of the Münchner Volkshochschule.
+From 11 October 1994 to 17 July 2007 Kaiser gave 206 lectures, totaling 322 lectures.
+With 170,000 listeners, Kaiser's lectures are considered as some of the most successful to date of the Münchner Volkshochschule.

 Radio series

 During weekly radio broadcasts (one hour long, for example "Kaisers Corner" in Bayern4-Klassik), he dealt with Chopin for half a year and with "Beethoven – Werk und Wirkung" for a whole year.
-In addition to this, there were regular word broadcasts, such as "Kaiser's Magazine Show".
+In addition to these broadcasts, there were regular word broadcasts, such as "Kaiser's Magazine Show".